King George Whiting

 The largest and most sought after of all whiting species is King George Whiting.
 This particular species of whiting can live as long as 15 years of age and grow to a whopping 70cm, although the average is closer to 35cm.

 King George Whiting are located around the coastal and estuarine waters of Australia’s southern coast line, but South Australia (particularly the Eyre Peninsula) boasts the largest expanse of natural habitat for this species.
 Hence it has become such an iconic fish for South Aussies.
 They are typically found in broken bottom areas (sand and weed).
 KG Whiting spawn from April to June in the deep, offshore waters.
 Fertilised eggs and larvae are carried by the ocean currents to sheltered bays and estuaries where the water is warmer.
-Here they remain for 2-3 years (reaching approx 28cm).
-At age 3-4 yrs the whiting are considered mature and begin their journey to deeper offshore waters.
+Here they remain for 2-3 years (reaching approximately 28cm).
+At age 3-4 years the whiting are considered mature and begin their journey to deeper offshore waters.

 Fun fact: Typically King George Whiting found on Port Lincoln side of the Peninsula, are larger than they are on Coffin Bay side.